jpt13653903/tree-sitter-vhdl/Contributing.md

 Direct contribution follows the following branching model:

-- `master` contains the latest, and tested, features (I'm not running versioning yet -- I'll start that once the alpha-testing is complete)
+- `master` contains the latest, and tested, features.
+Typically, a merge to master will be accompanied by a version-bump and associated Git tag.
 - `develop` contains the latest, greatest features and updates, but might not be fully tested yet.
 - `feature/...`, `bugfix/...`, etc. might or might not work.
 Consider these